Satish-A-Wadekar/GoogleCharts-Renderer/README.md

 and its done. hurrayyyyyy...

 ## Some feature which are on road map.
-- chart drill down option.
+- Drill down functionality.
-- callback on drill down.
+- Callback feature on drill down events.
-- return data of selected chart area on drill down.
+- Return data to drill down event from selected chart area.